TURKS AND CAICOS ISLANDS

 (3) In relation to any person who is a member of a disciplined force raised otherwise than as aforesaid and lawfully present in the

-Islands, nothing contained in or done under the authority of the disciplinary law of that force shall be held to be inconsistent with or in
+Islands, nothing contained in or done under the authority of the disciplinary law of that force shall be held to contravene any provisions

 Spanish explorer Juan Ponce de Leon first sighted the island under the possession of